 The study of physiology is, in a sense, the study of life.
 It asks questions about the internal workings of organisms and how they interact with the world around them.

 Physiology tests how organs and systems within the body work, how they speak to each other, and how they combine their efforts to make conditions favorable for survival.

 Human physiology, specifically, is often separated into subcategories, these disciplines have an impressive breadth of scope.

-The most relevant arm of physiological research for Medical News Today is applied human physiology; this field investigates biological systems at the level of the cell, organ, system, anatomy, organism and everywhere in between.
+The most relevant arm of physiological research to Medical News Today is applied human physiology; this field investigates biological systems at the level of the cell, organ, system, anatomy, organism, and everywhere in between.

 In this article, we will visit some of the subsections of physiology, developing a brief overview of the huge subject that is physiology.
 Firstly, though, a highly abbreviated history of physiology.

 Hippocrates is considered by many to be the "father of medicine."

 The study of physiology traces its roots back to ancient India and Egypt.

 As a medical discipline, it goes back at least as far as the time of Hippocrates, the famous "father of medicine" - around 420 BC.

 Hippocrates coined the theory of the four humors, stating that the body contains four distinct bodily fluids: black bile, phlegm, blood, and yellow bile.
 Any disturbance in their ratios, as the theory goes, causes ill health.